 This is the 11th sermon in this series.
 You can expect to see a new post in this series by 10am EST on Tuesday mornings.
 Just joining the growing number of people reading these sermons?
 Feel free to start at the beginning by reading the first sermon linked below, or jump right in with us!

 Did you know that many of John Wesley’s sermons are part of the formal doctrinal teaching of multiple Wesleyan/Methodist denominations?
-Wesley’s sermons have particular authority because these were the main way he taught Methodist doctrines and beliefs.
+Wesley’s sermons have particular authority because these were the main way he taught Methodist doctrine and belief.

-In hopes of sparking interest in Wesley’s sermons and Methodism’s doctrinal heritage, here is my very short summary of “Justification by Faith.”
-I hope it will inspire you to read the sermon in its entirety yourself (check out the resources at the end of this post).
+“The Witness of Our Own Spirit” is the eleventh sermon of the Wesleyan Standard Sermons and is related to the previous sermon, “The Witness of the Spirit, I.” In hopes of sparking interest in Wesley’s sermons and Methodism’s doctrinal heritage, here is my very short summary of “The Witness of Our Own Spirit.”
+I hope it will inspire you to read the sermon in its entirety yourself.
+Links to the sermon and other resources are included at the end of this post.

 One sentence summary:

 The Christian’s joy comes from that happy peace, calm satisfaction of spirit, which arises from the testimony of his own conscience that he is a child of God.

 Scripture passage for the sermon: